On this page

 - Melaleuca Park Kindergarten (PDF 2.3 MB) – Mount Gambier – a rural preschool located on a school site with strong links to the community and the local government charter for children.

-For specific advice relating to the demonstration outdoor learning environments please contact:
+For specific advice relating to design standards for outdoor learning environments please contact:

 Early Childhood services